 The United States and Morocco reached agreement on March 2, 2004 to create a free trade agreement (FTA).
-The FTA is intended to strengthen bilateral ties, boost trade and investment flows, and bolster Morocco's position as a moderate Arab state.
-More than 95% of bilateral trade in consumer and industrial products will become duty-free upon entry into force of the agreement.
 The Senate approved implementing legislation (S. 2677) on July 2, 2004 by a vote of 85-13 and the House approved identical legislation (H.R.
 4842) on July 22, 2004 by a vote of 323-99.
 The next day, the Senate passed House approved H.R.
 4842 without amendment by unanimous consent.
-The legislation was signed by President Bush into law (P.L.108-302) on August 3, 2004.
-While the FTA was initially scheduled to be implemented on January 1, 2005, it is now expected to go into effect on July 1, 2005.
-The half-year delay in implementing the agreement is due in part to the fact that the Moroccan government did not finish ratifying the agreement until January 18, 2005.
+The legislation was signed by President Bush into law (P.L.
+108-302) on August 3, 2004.
+The agreement entered into force on January 1, 2006, a year later than planned due to the need for Morocco's Parliament to pass amendments to its intellectual property laws.
+The FTA is intended to strengthen bilateral ties, boost trade and investment flows, and bolster Morocco's position as a moderate Arab state.
+More than 95% of bilateral trade in consumer and industrial products became duty-free upon entry into force, while most other remaining barriers are to be phased out over a number of years.
 This report will be updated later this year.